BryceRussell/bryceguys-theme/README.md

 # Bryceguy's Theme
-This is a my custom VS Code theme, dark with colorful syntax
+This is a my custom dark VS Code theme

 Originaly generated using: [vscode.one](https://themes.vscode.one/theme/Bryceguy/1pzgFJFZ)